 About your course

-Studying BA (Hons) History and English Literature at Liverpool John Moores University will provide you with an opportunity to not only discover the past but also how past and present is recorded in a variety of sources including novels, visual sources, films and poetry.
+Studying BA (Hons) History and English Literature at Liverpool John Moores University is designed to enable you to understand the past and present, and how that is captured in literature.

 "LJMU offers diverse history modules and histories that stretch the globe - from the English Civil War to the Japanese Meiji Restoration period.
 You'll come across themes and issues in the literary texts and accumulate knowledge that you can apply to your history studies.
 The support you receive is excellent and the lecturers, from both departments, go above and beyond to provide entertaining, structured and worthwhile lectures."

 Fees and funding

 There are many ways to fund study for home and international students

 The fees quoted above cover registration, tuition, supervision, assessment and examinations as well as: